Research

 • Timeline: FY22~

-We're exploring how social identity affects human-robot interactions.
+We're exploring how social identity affects human-agent interactions.

 • Lab Members: